Hypoxanthine-guanine phosphoribosyltransferase: Function

 HGPRTase functions primarily to salvage purines from degraded DNA to reintroduce into purine synthetic pathways.
-In this role, it catalyzes the reaction between guanine and phosphoribosyl pyrophosphate (PRPP) to form GMP, or between hypoxanthine and phosphoribosyl pyrophosphate (PRPP) to form inosine monophosphate.
+In this role, it catalyzes the reaction between guanine and phosphoribosyl pyrophosphate (PRPP) to form guanosine monophosphate (GMP), giving pyrophosphoric acid (PP_{i}) as a byproduct:

+In a similar way, it converts hypoxanthine and PRPP into inosinic acid and other purines into their phosphoribose counterparts:

 Substrates and inhibitors

 Comparative homology modelling of this enzyme in L. donovani suggest that among all of the computationally screened compounds, pentamidine, 1,3-dinitroadamantane, acyclovir and analogs of acyclovir had higher binding affinities than the real substrate (guanosine monophosphate).

 The in silico and in-vitro correlation of these compounds were test in Leishmania HGPRT and validates the result.

 Role in disease

 Mutations in the gene lead to hyperuricemia.
 At least 67 disease-causing mutations in this gene have been discovered: